 Status: This program is now full and no longer accepting applications.

-In this innovative program, you'll experiment with microcontrollers, 3-D printers, and other leading-edge tools to create small robotic devices.
-You'll then use these tools to explore topics such as artificial intelligence, control theory, algorithm design, and high-tech manufacturing.
+In this innovative program, you'll experiment with Arduino microcontrollers to create small robots.
+You'll then use these robots to explore topics such as programming, control theory, and algorithm design.

-You'll supplement makerspace activities with college-level coursework in subjects ranging from engineering and ethics to science and technology, and you'll enjoy field trips to Cornell’s first-class research facilities, nanotechnology labs, and synchrotron.
+You'll supplement robotics workshop time with college-level coursework in subjects ranging from engineering to science and technology, and you'll enjoy field trips to Cornell’s first-class research facilities, including the synchrotron.

-Your experience will be further enriched by presentations by distinguished guest lecturers, including award-winning MacArthur Fellow Jon Kleinberg, chair of Cornell's acclaimed Information Science Department and a professor of both computer science and information science.
-You'll also hear from Hadas Kress-Gazit, associate professor of mechanical and aerospace engineering; Dave Schneider, senior lecturer of systems engineering; Kirstin Petersen, assistant professor of electrical and computer engineering; and Stephen Wicker, professor of electrical and computer engineering.
+Presentations by distinguished Cornell faculty further enrich the course.
+In past years, these faculty have included award-winning MacArthur Fellow Jon Kleinberg, chair of Cornell’s acclaimed Computer Information Science Department and professor of both computer and information science; Hadas Kress-Gazit, associate professor of mechanical and aerospace engineering; Dave Schneider, senior lecture of systems engineering; and Stephen Wicker, professor of electrical and computer engineering.
 Each year we expect new innovators within faculty ranks to join some of these core contributors.

-The program, led by Greg Armstrong, will be rooted in a typical engineering design process, using tools such as 3-D printers and laser cutters.
+The program, led by Greg Armstrong, will be rooted in a typical engineering design process, focusing on practical knowledge as well as an introduction to advanced theory.

 After working through the expected mechanical challenges in building your robot, you will solve behavioral challenges for it, combining input and output devices with your own code.
-These challenges will include interacting with other classmates' devices in the context of a simple game environment.
+These challenges will include interacting with a randomly constructed obstacle course and maze.

-The material is fascinating, and the learning will be rich—an intensive hands-on immersion for students seriously interested in robotics, artificial intelligence, and automation of all kinds for domestic, commercial, and other purposes.
+The material is fascinating, and the learning will be rich—an intensive hands-on immersion for students seriously interested in robotics, programming, and automation of all kinds for domestic, commercial, and other purposes.

-No prior experience with coding is required; students of all levels, from beginners to experts, are welcome.
+Prior experience with coding is recommended, but students of all levels, from beginners to experts, are welcome.
 Just come prepared to build your science, engineering, and technology skills—and to be inspired by the possibilities.

 Note: This competitive program is non-credit and runs for two weeks.